 The French phrase "Occupe-toi de tes oignons" revealed

-More precisely, it includes a complete definition of what it is and how to use it in a dialogue with an audio example.
-But wait, we also sprinkled some useful informations like slow pronunciation audio, synonym, dialogue example and more!
+Ready to discover everything you need to know about the funny idiom "Occupe-toi de tes oignons"?
+It includes a detailed definition of what it is and how to use it in everyday life with an audio example.
+Not to mention the cool stuff we added like slow pronunciation audio, synonym, dialogue example and more!

 Translation in English